ericfdunn/manifold-realms/2. Rules/Conditions.md

 - **Half Cover:** A target with half cover has a +2 bonus to AC and Dexterity saving throws.
 A target has half cover if an obstacle blocks at least half of its body.
 The obstacle might be a  low wall, a large piece of furniture, a narrow tree trunk, or a creature, whether that creature is an enemy or a friend.
 - **Three-quarters Cover:** A target with three-quarters cover has a +5 bonus to AC and Dexterity saving throws.
 A target has three-quarters cover if about three-quarters of it is covered by an obstacle.
 The obstacle might be a portcullis, an arrow slit, or a thick tree trunk.
 - **Total Cover:** A target with total cover can’t be targeted directly by an attack or a spell, although some spells can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.

-### Dazed
-- You can Move or take one Action on your turn, not both.
-You also can’t take a Bonus Action or a Reaction

 ### Deafened
 - A deafened creature can’t hear and automatically fails any ability check that requires hearing.

 ### Exhausted
 - This Condition is cumulative.
 Each time you receive it, you gain 1 level of exhaustion.
 You die if your exhaustion level exceeds 6.
-- When you make an ability check or save, you subtract your exhaustion level from the d20 roll.
+- When you make an ability check, save, or character dice check, you subtract your exhaustion level from the d20 roll.
 - Subtract your exhaustion level from the Spell save DC of any Spell you cast.
-- Add your exhaustion level to the DC of Character Dice checks.
 - Finishing a Long Rest removes 1 of your levels of exhaustion.
 When your exhaustion level reaches 0, you are no longer Exhausted.

-Alternate rule: when exhausted, you lose one character die
+Alternate rule: when exhausted, you lose one power die or technique die.
+If you have none left, you become incapacitated.
+Choose one die to lose or roll all of them and pick form the highest results.

-Alternate rule: Character dice become spent if you roll higher than the max - exhaustion level
+Alternate rule: Character dice become spent if you roll higher than their max - exhaustion level.
+If all your character dice are spent, you become incapacitated.

 ### Frightened
 - A frightened creature has disadvantage on ability checks and attack rolls while the source of its fear is within line of sight.